 Many sustainable energy sources produce according to natural rhythms such as sunlight, wind, and precipitation.
 These cycles don't necessarily coincide with the times that humans need energy.
-Energy storage is therefor an essential part of most sustainable energy systems.
+Therefore, energy storage is an essential part of most sustainable energy systems.

-Lithium batteries are generally far more efficient and long lasting then Lead-acid batteries however they are approximately 4 times the price-per-watt of lead acid and also have significant ecological impacts.
+Lithium batteries are generally far more efficient and long lasting then lead-acid batteries.
+However, they are approximately four times the price-per-watt of lead acid and also have significant ecological impacts.